andrimarjonsson/LayoutTracker/README.md

 #LayoutTracker

 ##Introduction
-I'm a non native english speaker that uses a U.S. keyboard layout for programming because of the convinient placement of many keys used frequently when programming.
+I'm a non native english speaker that uses a U.S. keyboard layout for programming because of the convinient placement of many keys used frequently in many programming languages.

 I was very frustrated that I couldn't map a keyobard layout to an applications in OSX so I wrote this small application.